ruhsane/Crush/README.md

 - Match if both of you entered each other's numbers.
 BOOM!

 NO RESPONSE?

 It is okay.
 Comfort yourself that your crush probably treated the text as a spam.
 Nothing awkward.
 We take the blame.

 GOT A TEXT?

 No, we will not tell you who sent the message.
 Enter your crush's number and see if it is your crush that sent the text message.
-You only have one chance to "check".
+You only have one chance to "check", but you still have the chance to send your own anonymous message if it wasn't your crush.

 No excuse to hesitate anymore -- shoot your shot!